viniciusarruda/ga-pso-fuzzy-classifier/README.md

 `python main.py`

-The code will run GA and PSO for 30 times each and show the boxplot for the accuracies found for the iris dataset.
+The code will run GA and PSO* for 30 times each and show the boxplot for the accuracies found for the iris dataset.

+*The PSO implementation is from https://github.com/nathanrooy/particle-swarm-optimization

 # How the classifier works